What Is Solarpunk? A Guide to the Environmental Art Movement.

 “One of the most iconic pieces of Art Nouveau architecture is the Paris Métropolitain station — and public transit is super solarpunk,” she told Enchanted Living, pinpointing solarpunk’s combination of beauty, sustainability and collectivist spirit.
 Not surprisingly, Arts and Crafts, the late-19th-century decorative arts movement that stood in opposition to the industrial revolution’s wasteful habits, is another reference point.

-Green architecture is also a repeated element, as towering vertical forests frequently populate solarpunk social channels.
-But the subculture also maintains a skeptical eye on any leafy cosmetics that might adorn unsustainably-built projects.
+Green architecture is another repeated solarpunk element, as towering vertical forests frequently populate solarpunk social channels.
+But at the same time, the subculture maintains a skeptical eye on any leafy cosmetics that might adorn unsustainably-built projects.
 Truly green materials and approaches, like treated wastewater, geothermal heating, and urban greenhouses and gardens, are key.

 Solarpunk in Books, Movies and Fiction